syncfusion-content/wpf-docs/wpf/Scheduler/Appointments.md

 {% tabs %}
 {% highlight c# %}
-// Creating an instance for custom appointment class Meeting meeting = new Meeting();
+//Creating an instance for custom appointment class Meeting meeting = new Meeting();
-// Setting start time of an event meeting.From = new DateTime(2020, 12, 15, 10, 0, 0);
+//Setting start time of an event meeting.From = new DateTime(2020, 12, 15, 10, 0, 0);
-// Setting end time of an event meeting.To = meeting.From.AddHours(2);
+//Setting end time of an event meeting.To = meeting.From.AddHours(2);
-// Setting start time for an event meeting.EventName = "Meeting";
+//Setting start time for an event meeting.EventName = "Meeting";
-// Setting background color for an event meeting.BackgroundColor = new SolidColorBrush(Colors.Green);
+//Setting background color for an event meeting.BackgroundColor = new SolidColorBrush(Colors.Green);
-// Setting foreground color for an event meeting.ForegroundColor = new SolidColorBrush(Colors.White);
+//Setting foreground color for an event meeting.ForegroundColor = new SolidColorBrush(Colors.White);
-// Creating an instance for collection of custom appointments var Meetings = new ObservableCollection<Meeting>();
+//Creating an instance for collection of custom appointments var Meetings = new ObservableCollection<Meeting>();
-// Adding a custom appointment in the CustomAppointmentCollection Meetings.Add(meeting);
+//Adding a custom appointment in the CustomAppointmentCollection Meetings.Add(meeting);
-// Adding custom appointments in the ItemsSource of SfScheduler Schedule.ItemsSource = Meetings;
+//Adding custom appointments in the ItemsSource of SfScheduler Schedule.ItemsSource = Meetings;
 {% endhighlight %}
 {% endtabs%}